OsuraHansaja/Origin-eSports-CRM/README.md

 - **Team Pages**: Showcase information about your esports teams.
 - **Forums and Discussions**: Engage with fans through interactive forums.
 - **Merchandise Shop**: Sell and manage esports merchandise.
-- **Shoping Cart**: Buy and save esports merchandise into personal carts.
+- **Shopping Cart**: Buy and save esports merchandise into personal carts.
 - **Sponsor Management**: Highlight team sponsors and their contributions.

 ---